CarmeloXue/transfer_system/README.md

    make run
    ```

-4. The application should now be running, with Nginx proxying requests to the appropriate services.
+4. The application should now be running and listening to port `8081`, with Nginx proxying requests to the appropriate services.

 ## Usage